belastingdienst/opr-paas/docs/development-guide/40_e2e-tests.md

   This will apply mocks, etc. needed to run the operator.
 2. Start the operator: `make run`
 3. Finally, run the actual e2e tests: `make test-e2e`

+The `make setup-e2e` and `make local-e2e` targets generate temporary decrypt keys for the tests.
+These files are written below `test/e2e/.generated` and are not committed to the repository.
+The plugin-generator e2e manifests use a static non-secret example token.

 ## Design considerations